 In EJR's view, ratings on loans may be upgraded or downgraded with little notice.
-In EJR's optimistic case, we assumed an notch upgrade one to the underlying assets.
-In EJR's stress casees, we assumed one or two notch cut to the underlying assets reflect possible market to pressure.
-According to EJR's Default Probability Table, the optimistic case, base case, one notch cut and two notches cut casees weighted average whole life default rate of probability are 15.3%, 31.5%, 22.1% and 38.6%, respectively.
+In EJR's optimistic case, we assumed an one notch upgrade the to underlying assets.
+In EJR's stress casees, we assumed one or two notch cut to the underlying assets to reflect possible market pressure.
+According to EJR's Default Probability Table, the optimistic case, base case, one notch cut and two notches cut casees weighted average whole life default rate of probability are 15.7%, 31.7%, 47.9% and 38.9%, respectively.